 - Applicants are free to include their own requirements in their PaP request within the parameters mentioned in the PaP catalogue. - Where applicable, the indication of standard journey times for each corridor section has to be respected. - Handover times at Handover Points (as defined in Chapter 3.4.1.2) between IMs/ABs are fixed (and harmonized by IMs/ABs) and cannot be changed. - Optional: Intermediate Points (as defined in Chapter 3.4.1.2) without fixed times.
-Other points on the Corridor may be requested. - o Optional: Operational Points (as defined in Chapter 3.4.1.2) without fixed times. - Requests for changes outside of the above mentioned flexibility have to be examined by the IMs/ABs concerned if they accept the requests.
+Other points on the Corridor may be requested. - Optional: Operational Points (as defined in Chapter 3.4.1.2) without fixed times.
+Others points on the Corridor may be requested.

+Requests for changes outside of the above mentioned flexibility have to be examined by the IMs/ABs concerned if they accept the requests.
 The changes can only be accepted if they are feasible and need no change of handover times at Handover Points between IMs/ABs.

-The C-OSS promotes the PaPs by presenting them to existing and potential customers (e.g. letters to customers, RAG, customer meetings, conferences, etc.).
+The C-OSS promotes the PaPs by presenting them to existing and potential applicants.